ComplianceAsCode/content/docs/workshop/lab1_introduction.md

         ![Completed build of security content for RHEL 8 in the Terminal window](images/0-02-post_build.png)

-1. Download the guide `ssg-rhel8-guide-ospp.html` again from the `build/guides`
+1. Refresh the tab with the guide `ssg-rhel8-guide-ospp.html` or right click the file in `build/guides` and select `Open with Live Server`.
-    directory and open it again.

 1. Review the fix.
 Expect to now see the fixed description, without the duplicate **Setting the TMOUT option in /etc/profile ensures that**